0xtavian/axiom-wiki/Cheatsheet.md

 axiom-sync instance01
 ```

-> This allows you to download a copy of everything in an axiom instance to you local filesystem
+> This allows you to download a copy of everything in an axiom instance to the local filesystem

 ---